 Last week, we explored the responses from the incoming PA students of 2017 on the MSS.
 This week, we’re taking a detailed look at the PA school experience of near-graduates through the EOPS and how some of these outgoing student expectations and goals compared to the cohort of incoming PA students from the MSS.

 As in the prior year’s Student Report, the vast majority of PA students nearing the end of their programs felt prepared to practice as they approached graduation.
 The survey looked at six core PA competencies: Medical Knowledge, Professionalism, Interpersonal & Communication Skills, Practice-Based Learning & Improvement, Patient Care, and Systems-Based Practice.

-Over 98% of students responded that they felt confident or very confident in five of these six core competencies (up from about 90% in the prior year).
-Of the six competencies, systems-based practice, which is an understanding of the broader health care system, ranked the lowest but was still quite high at 80.9% (down from 84.3% in the prior year’s report).
+At least 80% of students responded that they felt confident or very confident in all six core competencies.
+Of the six competencies, Systems-Based Practice, which is an understanding of the broader health care system, ranked the lowest but was still quite high at 80.9% (down from 84.3% in the prior year’s report).

 When asked how challenging they found PA, outgoing students were given the opportunity to rank both the didactic and clinical phases.
 For the didactic phase, 50.3% of students found the challenge to be about what they expected while 42.8% (!!) of students felt that the education was either “more challenging” or “much more challenging” than they expected.

 This one kind of surprised me because I feel like there’s so much information out there about how intense PA school is, and I often encounter pre-PA students who are quite intimidated by what they’ve heard.
 But apparently, many eventual PA students are still underestimating the challenge.

 But, it seems as if most students hit their stride in the clinical year as 70.1% found the clinical phase to be “as challenging” as they expected, and the “more challenging” and “much more challenging” groups dropped to 19.1%.